ab316/taco-cloud/README.md

 * H2 in-memory database
 * Thymeleaf
 * JMS (Artemis)
+* AMQP (RabbitMQ)

 The project demonstrates the following:
 * Spring MVC using Thymeleaf
 * Spring Security with JPA based user credentials
 * Spring Profiles (different application properties for dev/qa/prod)
-* Spring JMS messaging with Artemis
+* Spring JMS messaging with Artemis and RabbitMQ

 ## Application
-The following features are currently present in the project
+The following features are present in the project
 * User registration / login
 * Design Taco MVC
 * Order Tacos MVC
 * Messaging from Taco Cloud to Taco Kitchen using
     * Artemis (JMS)
-    * RabbitMQ (AMPQ).
+    * RabbitMQ (AMQP).
 Default choice

+The project consists of two separate applications
+1. Taco Cloud
+2. Taco Kitchen

+Taco Cloud is the main application containing all the features.
+Taco Kitchen is a small application that only listens from messages from Taco Cloud

 ## To Run
 ### Taco Cloud
 ```
-mvn spring-boot:run -f app
+mvn spring-boot:run -f tacocloud-app
 ```

 ### Taco Kitchen
 ```
 mvn spring-boot:run -f kitchen
 ```

+To change the messaging service from rabbitMQ to artemis add the below argument to the maven commands for both apps:
+`-Dmessaging.service=artemis`

 ### Messaging Setup
 #### Artemis